zacharyjg00/Quadratic/README.md

 # Quadratic
-A project done for homework which takes in standard quadratic values and finds the roots of the function whether they are complex or not
+A project done for homework which takes in a standard quadratic equation, ax^2 + bx + c, and finds the roots of the function whether they are complex or not